ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_index.md

 ---
-title: How to Profile ML on Arm
+title: Profile the performance of ML models on Arm

 minutes_to_complete: 30

-who_is_this_for: Machine Learning App developers who want to see the performance of their models on Arm devices.
+who_is_this_for: This is an introductory topic for software developers who want to learn how to profile the performance of their ML models running on Arm devices.

 learning_objectives:
-    - Profile timings of ML models on Arm devices.
+    - Profile the execution times of ML models on Arm devices.
     - Profile ML application performance on Arm devices.

 prerequisites:
-    - Some application development.
-    - Arm device with Android OS.
+    - An Arm-powered Android smartphone.

 author_primary: Ben Clark

 ### Tags
-skilllevels: Intermediate
+skilllevels: Introductory
 subjects: Machine Learning
 armips:
     - Cortex-X